EADI General Conference 2017:

 Rethinking Inequalities and Boundaries

-The conference is a joint partnership between EADI (European Association of Development Research and Training Institutes), NFU (Norwegian Association of Development Research) and the University of Bergen.
+The conference is a partnership between EADI (European Association of Development Research and Training Institutes), NFU (Norwegian Association of Development Research) and the University of Bergen.

 The EADI General Conference is organized every third year.
 It serves as the association’s public forum for academic exchange, reflection and debate on pressing global and developmental questions.
 In the Nordic context, a biennial Nordic Development conference is organized by one of the respective national development research associations, the most recent one held in Gothenburg in 2015.
 In 2017, EADI and NFU join forces together with the University of Bergen as the local host to invite scholars, policymakers and practitioners to a three-day conference to engage in new approaches to understand global challenges and reflect on paths forward.